Using the HH Timing Integration

 Send timing information

-The checkbox "Send Timing Information" can be used to start/stop the sending of the timing data to HH Data Management.
+The toggle switch "Send Timing Information" can be used to start/stop the sending of the timing data to HH Data Management.

 Pit in-pit out times

-The checkbox "Use timing feed for the pit in/out times" needs to be:
+The setting "Use timing feed for the pit in/out times" needs to be:

 Stint offset